 1. Get Referrals and Leads

 If you have outside investors that can help with your plan, you need their phone numbers, names and addresses.
 Start networking, and talk to people you know who can help launch your new product.
 Ask your people you know for referrals, and make sure to get in touch with the people who you get referrals for.
+You can also consider buying leads using innovative platforms to grow your business.

 2. Research Your Target